All articles published in the August 2012 issue.

 The bridge is located in a very environmentally sensitive area.
 The site is also in a seismic region and is frequently struck by typhoons.
 Furthermore, the bridge was to be founded on soft alluvium, and to be constructed to a tight budget.

 These exceptionally challenging constraints led engineers to adopt a novel combination of structural forms, including the ‘cable egret’ cable truss system, an improved form of the permanent tubular steel pile cofferdam foundation and a steel- concrete composite sandwich slab deck.

 No. 7: Legionnaires’ disease

 The recent outbreak of Legionnaires' disease in Edinburgh (June 2012) resulted in 44 confirmed cases, including the desaths of three people, with a further 18 requiring hospital treatment (7 of these requiring intensive care).
 This makes it timely to remind engineers of the hazard and associated risks.

 Alastair Soane highlights the importance of identifying failure trends in order to help prevent future disasters.

-This guide is split into two sections; the ﬁrst contains the information a designer of the steel elements provides, whilst the second contains the information a fabricator creates in order to manufacture and construct the steel structure.
+This note is split into two sections; the ﬁrst contains information a designer of steel elements provides, while the second contains information a fabricator creates in order to manufacture and construct the steel structure.
 While one feeds into the other, the level of detail each set of information provides is very different, due primarily to the end result.
 One is informing the manufacture of the steelwork, while the other focuses on its installation.